DilVika/MentionHelperTelegramBot/README.md

 # Mention Helper Telegram Bot

 ## Overview
+Very Quick way to mention all users in a group or by a topic.

-This project is a Telegram bot built using Node.js, TypeScript, and the Serverless Framework.
-It is designed to help manage mentions in Telegram groups.
+This bot is built with Node.js and TypeScript using the Serverless Framework for deployment on AWS.
+It uses DynamoDB for data storage.

 ## Features